LRO-UI/Spin_the_Wheel/README.md

-# wheel
+# Spin the Wheel
-A simple spin the wheel html.
+A simple spin the wheel html with a Art Deco inspired layout.
 Free and without limits of elements on the wheel.